 Skip to Content

-2013 – Smithsonian Institution Visiting Senior Scientist Fellowship, funded by the Global Volcanism Program; 2012 - JAMSTEC grant as invited participant “Ultra-Deep Drilling Into Arc Crust” workshop, Kona, Hawaii, USA; 2010 - Global Centre of Excellence Visiting Professorship, Tohoku University, Sendai, Japan; 2009 - Japan Promotion of Science Conference Grant as invited participant, JpGU meeting, Japan; 2002 - Lamont-Doherty Postdoctoral Fellowship, Columbia University, New York, USA; 2000 - Royal Society Conference Grant as invited participant, State of the Arc meeting, New Zealand; 1995 - Graduate Fellowship, The Open University, UK
+2019 - Keynote speaker, Goldschmidt conference; 2018 - Keynote speaker, Earthquake Research Institute, Japan; 2016 - Visiting Scientist, National Taiwan University, and keynote speaker, Japan Geological Survey; 2013 – Smithsonian Institution Senior Scientist Fellowship, funded by the Global Volcanism Program; 2012 - JAMSTEC grant as invited participant “Ultra-Deep Drilling Into Arc Crust” workshop, Kona, Hawaii, USA; 2010 - Global Centre of Excellence Visiting Professorship, Tohoku University, Sendai, Japan; 2009 - Japan Promotion of Science Conference Grant, JpGU meeting, Japan; 2002 - Lamont-Doherty Postdoctoral Fellowship, Columbia University, New York, USA; 2000 - Royal Society Conference Grant, State of the Arc meeting, New Zealand; 1995 - Graduate Fellowship, The Open University, UK

 Co-organizer, convener, and chair at over a dozen international conferences since 2006, including AGU Fall Meetings, IAVCEI General Assembies, Goldschmidt conferences, and others.